Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Hypercommutative algebra structures on complex manifolds

-\begin{exam} Consider the Iwasawa manifold $M=H_\ZZ\setminus H_\CC$, defined as the quotient of the complex Heisenberg $H_\CC$ group by its integral subgroup.
+\begin{exam} Consider the Iwasawa manifold $M=H_{\ZZ[\sqrt{-1}]}\backslash H_\CC$, defined as the quotient of the complex Heisenberg group $H_\CC$ by the subgroup of its $\ZZ[\sqrt{-1}]$ points.
 Its complex algebra of left-invariant differential forms is isomorphic to the Chevalley-Eilenberg complex of the Lie algebra of $H_\CC$, and so it is given by the free commutative dg-algebra

 Here $a,b,c$ have bidegree $(1,0)$ and $\ov a,\ov b,\ov c$ have bidegree $(0,1)$.
 The inclusion of this algebra into the complex de Rham algebra of $M$ preserves bidegrees and induces an isomorphism on Dolbeault cohomology.
 The Iwasawa manifold is a non-formal compact complex 3-fold and so it does not satisfy the $\del\delb$-condition.
 We will however produce a $ \del\delb$-manifold by constructing, out of $M$, an orbifold of global quotient type.
 Consider the action $\sigma:\CC^3\to \CC^3$ by a finite group of biholomorphisms of order 4, given by $\sigma(z_1,z_2,z_3)=(iz_1,iz_2,-z_3)$.
 This descends to a well-defined action on $M$.
 The resulting quotient $\widehat{M}=M/\langle\sigma\rangle$ is a compact orbifold with 16 isolated singular points.
 As shown in Theorem 7.1 of \cite{SfTo}, the orbifold $\widehat{M}$ admits a resolution into a smooth $\del\delb$-compact manifold.
-The sub-algebra of $M$ of $\sigma$-invariant differential forms $\Aa_\sigma(\widehat{M})$ is generated by the elements
+The subalgebra $\mathcal{A}(\widehat M)$ of $\sigma$-invariant differential forms on $M$ is generated by the elements

 The only non-trivial differentials being $\del(c\ov c)=-ab\ov c$, $\del(c\ov a\ov b)=-ab\ov a\ov b$ and their complex conjugates $\delb(c\ov c)=c\ov a\ov b$, $\delb(a b\ov c )=-ab\ov a\ov b$.
 One easily checks that this algebra satisfies the $\del\delb$-lemma.
 In particular, its Hodge-to de Rham spectral sequence degenerates at $E_1$.
 We obtain: